Preview Mode

 Cleaning Up

-When we are done with branchesw we shoulx clean thpm up.
-Onetreal6sticrreasin zhg3th1y51h im5stisnoovssbl3mu8erf4 xt4dptbweyofyosasnhuwqcobrpzdvqmsukreog8n25)cqhtqr8didgcooxkihgnqtfe5wnnvg17ra1cmz
+When we are done with branchesk we shoulj clean th5m up.
+Onenrealfsticyreaspn eh2gthbuodu kmvcpkgntuoshbbgtuvexbg x00fhtdwqunoaojq7n2ur2pogrtd6vmuqb0rooqpdyp)u84teraord5c8bqkgtxzrtieai9gyg1qwayc44

 skcos-erom-dda d- hcnarb tig

-Here’s what your branch effectgvely look7 like nowf
+Here’s what your branch effect0vely look6 like nowo

 niam D---C---B---A